Taiwan and weapons of mass destruction

 Taiwan pursued a number of weapons of mass destruction programs from 1949 to the late 1980s.
-The final secret nuclear weapons program was shut down in the late 1980s under US pressure after completing all stages of weapons development besides final assembly and testing; they lacked an effective delivery mechanism and would have needed to further miniaturize any weapon before it could be effectively used in combat.
-Currently, there is no evidence of Taiwan possessing any chemical, biological, or nuclear weapons; but nuclear weapons from the United States have been deployed in the past during periods of heightened regional tensions with China, such as during the First Taiwan Strait Crisis.
+The final secret nuclear weapons program was shut down in the late 1980s under US pressure after completing all stages of weapons development besides final assembly and testing.
+Taiwan lacked an effective delivery mechanism and would have needed to further miniaturize any weapon for effective use in combat.
+Currently, there is no evidence of Taiwan possessing any chemical, biological, or nuclear weapons.
+However, nuclear weapons from the United States were deployed to Taiwan during a period of heightened regional tensions with China beginning with the First Taiwan Strait Crisis and ending in the 1970s.

 Nuclear weapons

 During the Cold War, the United States deployed nuclear weapons on Taiwan as part of the United States Taiwan Defense Command.
 In 1972, United States president Richard Nixon ordered nuclear weapons to be removed from Taiwan and this was implemented by 1974.
 Nuclear weapons are known to have been stored at Tainan Air Force Base.